-It is clear from Paul’s instructions in these verses that there were tensions in the church at Ephesus.
+From Paul’s instructions in these verses we can see that there were tensions in the church at Ephesus.
 These tensions were resulting in anger and arguments among the men.
-The cause of these tensions may have been the arrogance and conceit of the wealthy men (1 Tim 6:17).
+The cause of these tensions may have been the arrogance and conceit of the wealthy men (1 Tim.
+6:17).
 The ostentatious dress of wealthy women was also causing problems.

 More so than today, back in the first century what a person wore was an indication of their socio-economic status.
-For instance, only wealthy women – who had slaves who could attend and dress them – had elaborate, braided hairstyles.
-And only wealthy women could afford to wear gold, pearls and expensive, high quality clothes.
-Furthermore, the wealthy women were probably used to a lifestyle of idleness and leisure (cf 1 Tim 2:10; 6:17-19).
-Some of their attire and lifestyle may also have been suggestive of immoral living.
+For instance, only wealthy women – who had slaves who could attend and dress them – had elaborate, braided hairstyles; and only wealthy women could afford to wear gold and pearl jewelry, and expensive, high quality clothes.
+Furthermore, the wealthy women were probably used to a lifestyle of idleness and leisure (cf 1 Tim.
+2:10; 6:17-19).
+Some of their attire and lifestyle may even have been suggestive of immoral living.

 The poorer women and slave women, on the other hand, did not have fancy hairstyles; they did not own anything made from gold; they did not own pearls; and their clothes were simple, inexpensive and probably well-worn.
-Furthermore they had to work hard, either to support their families or for their masters.
+Furthermore they had to work hard, either to support their families or in the employ of their masters.

 It would have been difficult to maintain sisterly affection when some women wore gorgeous clothes and expensive jewellery while others wore plain, even drab, clothes.
 To foster equality and harmony, Paul wanted the rich women to dress modestly, that is, simply and sensibly.
 He also wanted them to be generous and to share their wealth with their poorer brothers and sisters.
-And he wanted them to be busy with good works, rather than being idle (1 Tim 2:10; 6:18).
+And, instead of idleness, he wanted them to be busy with good works (1 Tim.
+2:10; 6:18).